mjovanc/hugin-cli/README.md

 - `-v`, `--version` - Get the current version.
 - `-u`, `--username` (not implemented) - Pass the username to use to login.
 - `-p`, `--password` (not implemented) - Pass the password to use to login.
-- `-b`, `--batch-file` (not implemented) - Pass a batch file to import.
-File formats could be XML or JSON with a defined structure of what board, group or DM to send to.

 Example of usage: